anniefenton/milestone-project-1/README.md

 ### Project Goals

-The primary goal of this website is to advertise the services of *Foraging Cardiff* (an imagined organisation) to their new and returning customers, as well as to potential guides. *Foraging Cardiff* hosts guided foraging walks across the city that are suitable for families, couples, and adults alike.
+The primary goal of this website is to advertise the services of *Foraging Cardiff* (a fictional organisation) to their new and returning customers, as well as to potential guides. *Foraging Cardiff* hosts guided foraging walks across the city that are suitable for families, couples, and adults alike.

 ### User Goals
 1. #### New participant